 - You see new icons on your desktop suddenly.

-If you see any of these signs, if is quite possible that your computer may have become infected with a virus or malware.
+If you see any of these signs it is quite possible that your computer may have become infected with a virus or malware.

-Starting with Windows Vista, Microsoft introduced many security features in the operating system which were further improved upon in Windows 7 and Windows 8.
+Microsoft has introduced many security features in the Windows operating system which were further improved upon in Windows 11 and Windows 10.
 Nevertheless, should your computer get infected with malware, there are ways to remove malware infections.